Explore a life-sized cargo ship in The Port!

 Get hands-on with real ship parts!
 As you explore the Bridge of the Ship, try your hand at the ship’s wheel, throttle controls, gauges, and more.
 Check out navigational maps and charts of oceans and stars.
 Explore a map of The Port of Baltimore.
 Also, be sure to call out “Land ho!” via the whisper tube, which allows the “Captain” to communicate with the Engine Room!

 Fun Fact: Many of the components of the Bridge of the Ship are authentic, just like you’d see in a real ship!

 Your challenge, should you choose to accept it: Keep the engine running smoothly in the Engine Room!
 Try your hand at four engine component activities which can be activated in different sequences to trigger engine events.
 Don’t worry – you won’t fire up a real engine…but you will hear sound effects in the engine room!

 Fun Fact: The engine room features tools and components that may be found in a real marine engine room!

 Move Cargo with the Container Gantry

 Steering and docking a ship is only part of the fun that happens in the port.
 Another super fun activity: moving and stacking cargo!
 Try your hand at operating a gantry crane and use all your might to move container blocks over visitors’ heads and onto the deck of the S.S.
 Friend Ship!

 Beware: Some cargo might fall, but not to worry….it’s soft and designed to cause giggles, not boo-boos.

 Load & Move a RoRo Truck and Train

-Another activity you’ll find at a working Port: loading and moving cargo from ship to land!
-Give it a go by loading and pushing Roll On, Roll Off (Ro-Ro) trucks and a cargo train, and move containers to and from the Ship, Market, Warehouse and Crane!
+Another activity you’ll find at a working Port: is loading and moving cargo from ship to land!
+Give it a go by loading and pushing Roll On, Roll Off (Ro-Ro) trucks and a cargo train, and move containers to and from the Ship, Market, Warehouse, and Crane!